 Like the previous song "Why Can't I," this example also has other elements that are helping to strengthen the entrance of the chorus.
 After relatively low notes in the verse, the chorus starts on the highest note of the song, reinforcing the idea of flying.
-You will also notice two focal point devices discussed in previous chapters:

-V to I RESOLUTION - tension V chord (G) to resolving I chord (C) (from end of verse to beginn of chorus).
+You will also notice the V to I resolution in the harmony, as the tension V chord (G) resolves to the tonic I chord (C) at the chorus entrance.
+START LISTENING AT 0:45.